smagnuson19/Tellr-App-Backend/README.md

 where the first four terms are the number of goals/tasks completed in their respective timeframes, the next two are completion percentages of tasks expressed as floats (ranging in value from 0.0 to 1.0) and firstName and lastName are strings of the first and last name of the friend, respectively.

+##### /api/social/taskhistory/\<email\>
+Methods: GET

+Used for showing graph (number line) of task history for given user with email \<email\>.
+Returns a dictionary keyed on integers from 0 to 31, with values representing the number of tasks completed on that day.
+For example, a value of 5 and a key of 3 means that the user completed 5 tasks 3 days ago.

 ##### /api/\<email\>/credentials/\<password\>
 Methods: POST